 The Group enters into transactions, arrangements and agreements with its related parties in the ordinary course of business at commercial profit rates and fees.
 The above mentioned transactions and balances arose from the ordinary course of business of the Group.
-Outstanding balances at the period end are unsecured.
+Outstanding balances at the period end are unsecured except for a murabaha receivable to a shipping industry investee which are secured by the pledge of 4 ships.